The ICTCM is a specialist College of Traditional Chinese Medicine, running programmes in:

 - Health-promoting Qigong

-Full details of each of the programmes is available on the Courses papes devoted to each of the specialist subject areas.
+Full details of each of the programmes is available on the Course Information pages devoted to each of the specialist subject areas.

 Teaching and Clinical staff